-It will plug into the RJ45 socket of your solar charge controller and communicate with a special App in your mobile phone to show details about your solar system performance.
-It will also allow you to adjust charging parameters of your solar charge controller.
+The module EBOX-WIFI plugs into the RJ45 socket of your Photonic Universe PTR Tracer AN solar charge controller and communicates with the Photonic Universe Solar Station app in your mobile phone to show details about your solar system performance.
+It will also allow you to adjust the charging parameters of your solar charge controller.